yilu79/patient-care-journey-engine/README.md

 - `created_at` - ISO 8601 timestamp of run creation
 - `updated_at` - ISO 8601 timestamp of last update

-**Validation Testing:**

-✅ **Happy Path Tests:**

-- Returns 200 with all required fields for valid run ID
-- Patient context preserved with all custom fields
-- Timestamps in ISO 8601 format
-- Proper JSON structure

-✅ **Negative Tests:**

-- Returns 404 for non-existent run ID
-- Returns 404 for invalid UUID format
-- Graceful error messages with context

 ## 🧩 Journey Node Types

 ### MESSAGE Node